teeeeeegz/focused-work/_pages/presskit.md

 # What is Focused Work?

-**Focused Work is an app that helps you focus and structure your time effectively.**
+**Focused Work is a flexible focus timer that helps you structure your time effectively.**

-Structure helps you get work done.
-It allows you to focus and take breaks, to stay fresh and productive all day.
+Structure keeps you fresh and productive, so you can get more work done!

-A key strength of the app is creating timed focus sessions, to break up tasks into focused work and break periods.
-Optimising for deep focus, is key.
+A key strength of Focused Work is creating timed focus sessions that break up tasks into smaller parts.

-> For example, you can create a session for study, coding, or content writing tasks, with a structure of; a 5-minute planning stage, two 45-minute focused work stages, and a 10-minute break stage in the middle.
-The app will remind you to focus mid-session, and take a break to keep your mind fresh.
+> Each task, such as studying, coding, and content writing, could be structured as; a 5-minute Planning stage, two 45-minute Focused Work stages, with a 10-minute Break stage in the middle

+Every session helps you remain self-accountable by asking what will you focus on, and reminds you to maintain focus.

 ## Core Features

-- **Focus Sessions** Create structure for your tasks with focused work, planning, and break stages.
+- **Focus Sessions** Create structure for your tasks with Focused Work, Planning, and Break stages.
-- **Define your focus** Knowing your goal helps you make better decisions to complete a task.
+- **Customise each Session** Reorder stages, adjust their length, and add quick notes.
+- **Self-accountability** Each session begins by asking what will you focus on, and remains on-screen.
-- **Simple design** Always-on timer.
-See your focus and current stage at a glance.
-Rotate the screen.
+- **Simple design** See your focus and current stage at a glance, with an always-on countdown timer.
-- **Distraction alerts** Be reminded to stay focused, and when to take a break.
+- **Focus Reminders** Avoid distractions by being reminded to stay focused during each session.
-- **Estimated finish times** See what time a session will finish at a glance, to squeeze in a quick task.
+- **Estimated finish time** Quickly see each session's finish time, to squeeze in an extra task.
-- **Productivity Goals** Build momentum and a streak, by completing focused work every day.
+- **Productivity Dashboard** Track your productivity goals and build a daily focus streak.
-- **Productivity Reflection** Rate sessions, and add short notes to highlight good or bad habits.
+- **Session Reflection** Rate sessions, and add short notes to remember good and bad habits.
+- **Widgets** Quickly start a new session, view the countdown timer, and see your goal progress.
+- **Dark Mode** Quickly start a new session, view the countdown timer, and see your goal progress.
+- **Optimised for iPadOS and macOS** Quickly start favourite sessions from the Sidebar, and use Keyboard Shortcuts.
+Connect a Magic Trackpad or Magic Mouse for a pleasant touch-less experience.
+- **More Best in Class platform features** Dynamic Type accessibility support.
+Low Power Mode awareness for iPhone.
-- **Toggl Integration** Track time once, by assigning projects and tags to your focus sessions.
+- **Toggl Integration** Track time once by logging stages.
+Assign Projects and Tags.
+Create common presets.
+- **Productivity Export** Review all completed Focus Sessions in a simple CSV format.
+Analyse breadcrumbs such as when sessions were started, completed, and other events including how often stages were paused, skipped, or restarted.
-- **iCloud Syncing** Switch between devices based on the task.
-All sessions and goals are automatically synced to iOS devices logged in with the same Apple ID.
+- **iCloud Syncing** Move between iPhone, iPad, and Mac.
+Created sessions and productivity history are synced between devices with the same Apple ID.
-- **Dark Mode** Perfect for productive night owls, so the timer doesn't light up your room.
-- **App Icons** Twelve colours, with Light + Dark variants for matching your home screen.
+- **App Icons** Twelve colours.
+Light & Dark variants.
+Pick a favourite icon to match your home screen.
-- **Widgets** Focus session timers, quickly start a session, view today's productivity goals.

 ## Media